Michigan State vs. Maryland NCAA Football Odds, Plays and Insights | November 13, 2021

 Maryland Stats and Trends

-- In Maryland's nine games this season, it has three wins against the spread.
+- Maryland has played nine games, with three wins against the spread.

-- The Terrapins have been underdogs by 13.5 points or more one time this year and have not covered the spread once.
+- This year, the Terrapins are winless ATS when entering a game as an underdog of 13 points or more.

-- Maryland's games this year have hit the over on four of nine set point totals (44.4%).
+- Maryland has hit the over in 44.4% of its opportunities this season (four times in nine games with a set point total).

-- When Maryland puts up more than 22.7 points, it is 3-1 against the spread and 4-0 overall.
+- Maryland is 3-1 against the spread and 4-0 overall when the team scores more than 22.7 points.

-- When Maryland churns out more than 443.2 yards, the team is 3-2 against the spread and 5-0 overall.
+- Maryland is 3-2 against the spread and 5-0 overall when the team totals over 443.2 yards.

-- This year the Terrapins have turned the ball over 15 times, while the Spartans have forced 15 turnovers.
+- The Terrapins have 15 giveaways this season, while the Spartans have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.